Electric 4X4s are coming, like it or not. Rivian, Atlis, Bollinger and others are working on it.

 “Good stuff.
 Hey, how about we try Winch Hill first, see how we go?
 See what we can see from the top of Mount Salkirk?”

-That was one of the two options the Cloud presented.
+That was one of three options the Cloud presented.
 Free choice is important.

 “Why not.
-Looks doable, should be a challenge!”
+Looks doable, but should be a challenge!”

 James casts his eyes over the 4X4’s status.
 Battery — still fully charged after twenty minutes of driving.
-The maintenance indicator glows green, and the car’s drone is ready.
-There’s nothing left to do, the Cloud and the car have done it all.
-But there’s half a hour before 4X4 leaves the autoroads and James will need to take control himself.
+The maintenance indicator glows green, and the car’s spotterdrones are ready.
+There’s nothing left to do.
+But there’s half an hour before the 4X4 leaves the autoroads and James will need to take control himself.
+Somewhat bored, he idly glances out the window but his attention is snapped back inside the vehicle.